avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

   * Copy the Device Certificate from the console, including the BEGIN and END lines.
   * Paste the contents into the X509 Cert field on  [this web site](https://www.samltool.com/fingerprint.php).
 (Optionally you can use openssl to print the device fingerprint, but this is outside the scope of this guide.)
   * Leave the "Algorithum" selection at the default, press "Calculate Fingerprint" and copy/save the Fingerprint field for later use.
+* Copy the generated DUID displayed and save for later use.

 ## IoTConnect Template Setup
 A Device Template with Self Signed authentication type will need to be imported.